notesoft/firebird/doc/sql.extensions/README.sql_security.txt

 select f(3) from rdb$database;

 Example 3.
-It's enought to grant only EXECUTE privilege to user US for procedure P.
+It's enough to grant only EXECUTE privilege to user US for procedure P.
 In case of INVOKER it will require also INSERT for table T to either user US or procedure P.

 set term ^;